CortexIntelligentAutomation/docs/content/en/docs/2023.11/Reference/data-types/data/command.md

 ### Known limitations

+* When setting the Connection Details property to the [OracleConnectionDetails][] type, only SQL statements will be accepted.
+Using an [OracleBlockStatement][] will throw a [CommandException][] with an IncompatibleStatementType category.

 #### ToString Method always returns the Full Name

 Currently, if the `ToString()` method is used on a `Command`, then its Full Name will be returned; instead of a representation of the data within the `Command`.